felipejoribeiro/my-dev-environment/README.md

 #### Shell
-For the terminal shell i chose the fish
+For the terminal shell i chose the fish and it is awesome